-Any adverse effects on historic resources that are identified as the design process moves forward would be minimized or avoided to the maximum extent possible as set forth in a Programmatic Agreement (PA) to be developed between LMDC and the New York State Historic Preservation Officer (SHPO).
-The City will be a consulting party in the Section 106 process.
+Because the designs for some project components are not yet complete and because the actual presence of archaeological resources cannot be confirmed without field testing, LMDC, SHPO, and the City have concluded that it is appropriate to enter into a Programmatic Agreement (PA) pursuant to Section 106 of the National Historic Preservation Act.
+Any adverse effects on historic resources that are identified as the design process moves forward would be minimized or avoided to the maximum extent possible as set forth in a PA that is being developed between LMDC and SHPO.
+The City is a consulting party in the Section 106 process.

 Pre-inundation surfaces that may have been exploited in the pre-contact era are at depths greater than 6.6 feet below current street levels, which is deeper than the potential subsurface disturbance for the Proposed Action, except in the new ramp area north of the BMB to Vietnam Veterans Plaza.
 Given that the potential for survival of pre-contact resources in this small location is very low, and the time, expense, and danger involved in recovery are great, further investigation of potential pre-contact resources is not considered practical or reasonable.
-Based on the preliminary assessment disturbance report prepared by Historical Perspectives, Inc., there are a number of areas within the archaeological APE for which additional research will need to be conducted in order to fully understand documented disturbance and the potential for historicperiod archaeological sensitivity to still exist.
+Based on the preliminary assessment disturbance report prepared by Historical Perspectives, Inc., there are a number of areas within the archaeological area of potential effect for which additional research will need to be conducted in order to fully understand documented disturbance and the potential for historic-period archaeological sensitivity to still exist.
+Further clarification of deeply buried potential pre-contact resources is ongoing.
 Thus, there is the potential that the project could have adverse effects on historic-period archaeological resources.
 To avoid this potential, Phase 1A(s) will be prepared, and based on the conclusions of the Phase 1A(s), and in consultation with SHPO and LPC, a suitable treatment plan would be devised for any areas of potential sensitivity.
-The preparation of any research not completed as part of the EIS, as well as the preparation of the treatment plan, would be part of the PA to be developed between LMDC and the New York State Historic Preservation Officer (SHPO).
+The preparation of any research not completed as part of the EIS, as well as the preparation of the treatment plan, would be part of the PA that is being developed between LMDC and SHPO.

-The original granite East River bulkhead between Broad Street and Coenties Slip would be obscured by the new, independent structure to be created to carry the widened esplanade; however, the bulkhead structure itself would not be altered.
-In addition, the original granite bulkhead would remain visible at other locations within the project area.
-The minor, new attachments to the bulkhead that could be required at Pier 15, the New Market Pier, and Pier 42 would be constructed in a sensitive manner in order to remove as little of remaining, original granite bulkhead material that still exists.
-The PA is expected to include the review of any project design elements that could affect the East River bulkhead.
+The original granite East River bulkhead between Broad Street and Coenties Slip would be visible from the new, independent structure to be created to carry the archipelago esplanade; however, the bulkhead structure itself would not be altered.
+In addition, the original granite bulkhead would be visible at other locations within the project area.
+The minor, new attachments to the bulkhead that could be required at Pier 15, the New Market Building pier, and Pier 42 would be constructed in a sensitive manner in order to remove as little of remaining, original granite bulkhead material that still exists.
+The proposed final PA includes the review of any project design elements that could affect the East River bulkhead.